Skip to main content

 });

-All three serialize to the same envelope:
+All of these values serialize to the same envelope:

 {